 - Jetbrains Pycharm generates Sphinx-style docstring by default

-- VS Code the autoDocstring extension can generate Sphinx style docstring.
+- In VSCode the autoDocstring extension can generate Sphinx style docstring.
 You have to select it in settings (default is Google style).

 def gcd(a, b) -> int: